 Woodstock is among those small towns.
 The town library, town hall, and courthouse stand tall next to each other, with several bookstores you can browse for hours that smell of fresh ink and newly glued binding.
 Shop owners ask you where you’re from, why you’re there and share why they’ve decided to spend their lives in this quiet little town.

 Canary-colored daisies and mums dusted with smoky amber and burnt orange danced in wood-paneled boxes outside brick storefronts as we walked along the cobblestone streets to the old abandoned mill.
 At the end of the town, just as the shops end and the houses and white picket fences begin, there’s a French breakfast cafe in an old white stucco home.
-The inside is covered in canvases from local artists with dust from freshly ground coffee beans lingering in the air and smudging the paintings.
+The inside is covered in canvases from local artists, the dust from freshly ground coffee beans lingering in the air and smudging the paintings.
 My poached egg sandwich was nothing like a McDonald’s Mcmuffin.
 It came out perfectly in between solid and runny on a lightly toasted English muffin with fresh avocado and one of summer’s last ripe tomatoes; the blue-grey stone plates the color of the approaching winter sky.